 If you’ve been following our blog or social media pages, you’ll already be aware that we’re currently still operating as normal and are keen to provide advice around buildings that have been effectively abandoned or mothballed due to the COVID-19 pandemic.

-It’s vital that water systems are recomissioned correctly after COVID-19
+It’s vital that water systems are recommissioned correctly after COVID-19

 It’s important that all business owners and duty holders understand that it’s not safe to re-open a building without first having water systems checked.
 Periods of inactivity cause systems to stagnate, and even if these systems were drained out beforehand there could well be pockets of water remaining where dangerous bacteria can thrive.

-Water systems of all types will beed to be recomissioned
+Water systems of all types will need to be recommissioned

 So, what does this really mean for businesses who have had to close their premises during COVID-19?